backpackcloud/sherlog-holmes/README.md

 If you are a log detective, then Sherlog Holmes is your best companion!

+## Installation

+Just grab the binary for your system in the downloads page.
+You can also install it by using the classical `go install` if you want to build it from source.

 ## How it works

 Sherlog works by grabbing every line of an input and applying a Regular Expression to create an `entry`.
 This `entry`